The-Knights-of-Ni/5206-docs/software.rst

 Vision
 ^^^^^^^^^
 The vision subsystem controls all things vision.
 This includes the vision challenge for the season.
-OpenCV is usually used.
+OpenCV is used, as there is no viable alternative (Vuforia is no longer supported and see below for tensorflow-lite).

 **Vision Strategies**

-*Contour detection* is a preprocessing vision detection strategy.
+*Contour detection* is a vision detection strategy.
-It checks the image for edges (with an Open-CV algorithm) and returns a black and white image that thresholds can be applied on.
+It checks the image for edges (with an Open-CV algorithm) and returns a list of edges that can be summed up.
+To eliminate noise, thresholds are used as a preprocessing strategy.

-*Thresholds* simply check a Mat for the amount of a certain color they have.
+*Thresholds* simply check a Mat (the matrix representation of an image) for the amount of a certain color they have.
 Usually they are paired with contour detection, but occasionally they can be used effectively by themselves.

 *Object Detection* uses ML to detect objects on the field.
 It hasn't been implemented successfully by this team and should be reserved for auxiliary vision tasks due to high resources requirements and low performance as well as unreliable outputs.

-*April Tags* are used for robot position correction, as FIRST uses them.
+*April Tags* are used for robot position correction, and target detection, as FIRST uses them.

 Robot.java
 ___________